XaveXendragon/special-octo-enigma/README.md

 # special-octo-enigma
 Code Hive Alpha

-This quite anything as of yet, possilby a place to store some of my code.
+This isn't anything as of yet, possilby a place to store some of my code.

 I'm currently working with several microcontrollors:
 RedBoard RED-V (SparkFun),